delphic-digital/Skeletor.docs/content/development/javascript.md

 weight: 1
 ---

-Skeletor comes with a JavaScript structure that utilizes [RequireJS](http://requirejs.org).
-Some JS helper libraries and plugins are included automatically.
+Skeletor comes with a JavaScript structure that utilizes [RequireJS](http://requirejs.org) for dependency and module loading.
+There are a couple reasons for this:

+* **Performance**: Skeletor uses best practices for loading JavaScript with a multi-page site.
+There is a *core*, or commmon file that gets loading on everypage.
+After that, there are component level scripts that get loaded in after page load.
+These components are only loaded if that component exists on the page.
+It's another way of doing page specific scripts, except this is refined down to the component level.
+* **Dependency managment** can become a big problem with JavaScript, AMD solves this.

 ### Brief overview of structure